Become a Leader in Hospital Quality

 Program Director | Health Care Quality Program

-Dr. Figueiredo is a graduate of McGill University where she earned a Master of Science and a PhD in Rehabilitation.
+Dr. Figueiredo is a graduate of McGill University, where she earned a Master of Science and a Ph.D. in Rehabilitation.
 Her graduate training involved designing and conducting multiple randomized pilot studies, cross-sectional surveys, longitudinal prospective studies, and systematic reviews.
-She has a strong background in data analysis, having used complex statistics models such as group-based trajectory modeling.
+She has a strong background in data analysis and uses complex statistical models such as group-based trajectory modeling.

-Prior to her graduate studies, Dr. Figueiredo earned a Bachelor of Science in Physical Therapy and a Graduate Certificate in Higher Education.
-Before joining the GW community, Dr. Figueiredo served as Assistant Professor at the Catholic University in Brazil and at McGill University in Canada.
-She has extensive teaching experience, including having taught to more than 1000 students, courses such as Biomechanics, Research Methodology, Advanced Research Methods, and Professional Practice, this one covering principles of Global Health and the continuum of care.
+Prior to pursuing graduate studies, Dr. Figueiredo earned a Bachelor of Science in Physical Therapy and a Graduate Certificate in Higher Education.
+Before joining the GW community, Dr. Figueiredo served as an assistant professor at the Catholic University in Brazil and McGill University in Canada.
+She has extensive teaching experience, including having taught to more than 1,000 students course topics including biomechanics, research methodology, advanced research methods, and professional practice, covering principles of global health and the continuum of care.

-Dr. Figueiredo research portfolio focuses on patient safety, coordination of care, creating innovative measurement strategies to contribute evidence to patient-centered outcomes as well as developing telehealth initiatives to improve physical activity.
+Dr. Figueiredo’s research portfolio focuses on patient safety, coordination of care, creating innovative measurement strategies to contribute evidence to patient-centered outcomes, and developing telehealth initiatives to improve physical activity.
 She has published a book chapter and scientific papers in these fields and has received external funding and awards for her presentations at national and international meetings.
 With the engagement of faculty and learners and through innovation, Dr. Figueiredo aims to solidify the leadership position of the GW HCQ program in the national context.